 The intent here is also to share resources we’ve collected that will help further understanding about abuse, abusers and their victims, to provide information about what actions can be taken to help identify abuse early, or to minimize or stop abuse in established relationships.
 And, if that doesn’t work, how to escape it – leaving the relationship altogether, which sadly is often the only option.
 Though victims often stay in abusive situations in the hopes that their abuser will change, abusers rarely ever change.

 DENIAL, AND WHY VICTIMS DON’T “JUST LEAVE”

 There are many reasons victims don’t “just leave” as many people who lack knowledge about abuse insist they can or should.

 Victims are often in denial about abuse, hanging onto hopes or dreams established in the romantic beginnings of a relationship when the abuser was on his/her best behavior.
 Abusers do not start out being abusive, after all.
 If they did, we’d never become involved with them!
 This is why identifying the red flags in the beginning is so important.

 Targets/victims of abuse can also be afraid of losing “love” or that they themselves are unlovable if they try to protect themselves from abuse or leave the relationship.
 Along with the abuser, they may continue to blame themselves for the abuse, even though abuse is never the victim’s fault.
 They can be afraid of change, afraid of being alone, lack financial resources to leave, be under pressure from their friends, church or family to “work it out”, or they can be co-dependent and addicted to the person or relationship even though it is hurting them, hurting others, and causing them to neglect themselves, their own needs, and other parts of their lives.

-NOTE: The default image at the side of the page on this site is Paul Klee’s “Refuge”
+NOTE: The default image on this site is Paul Klee’s “Refuge”